 Indeed, for lots of reasons, large, established brands/companies are not good at disruptive innovation.
 It’s start ups by and large that are the disruptive innovators.
 This is made eminently clear by Jill Lepore in her recent New Yorker article called The Disruptive Machine.
 She notes, “Start-ups are ruthless and leaderless and unrestrained, and they seem so tiny and powerless, until you realize, but only after it’s too late, that they’re devastatingly dangerous: Bang!
 Ka-boom! “

 At IMC, we know at least one way that long-standing companies with iconic brands, which describes most of our clients, can achieve disruptive innovation.
-We’ve helped several innovate by partnering through licensing with newer players that have disruptive technologies.
+As a top brand licensing agency, we’ve helped several innovate by partnering through licensing with newer players that have disruptive technologies.
 Think cutting edge baby m-health products under one of the most well-known brands in the world that is famous for trust and connectedness.
 (We’ll be able to say more in January, 2015.)

 And on the subject of Ka-boom!, Forbes published The Five Most Disruptive Innovations at CES 2014.
 They are all wiz-bang innovative and yet none of them meets the classic definition of offering less functionality than the products they replace.
 Embedded Sensors, Wearables, Renewable Energy: This list is just flat out brand new stuff made possible by brand new technology.

 In the end, all innovation disrupts, which is why people confuse disruptive innovation with other great kinds of innovation.